 Something ain’t right.1 There doesn’t seem to be much clarity about the state of affairs, but plenty of confidence.
 Everyone knows a nurse, doctor, epidemiologist and journalist these days, and a look through the paps; well, everything looks so plausible.
 Look at those figures!
 To address the freakish uniformity of thought on the subject, here is a summary list, in no particular order, of 7 skeptical or critical points which, I’m fairly confident, are either true or, at the very least, are matters worth seriously investigating.
 These are based on the testimony of friends in positions to observe what is going on (yes, I too know an expert), my own rather cursory research of the available facts and my understanding of the civilised system, which I’ve spent a long time investigating.

 - Confirmed novel coronavirus cases currently number less than 3.3 million worldwide, which is 0.04% of the world’s population, with deaths coming to 0.0028% of the world population.
 With enough testing that could rise to perhaps 0.5% infected?
 0.1% mortality?
 Doesn’t seem like much for a flu-like illness that mostly kills the old and infirm.
 Governments appear to be inflating C-19 deaths by being very lax about what constitutes ‘death by coronavirus’. (see this thorough overview of UK reporting, or this critical account, or this one — Italy and Germany appear to be doing much the same).
 The WHO appears to be basing their figure of ‘3 – 4%’ mortality rate only on those patients who were treated in a hospital.
 Germany, South Korea and Iceland have returned death rates of 0.37%, 0.6% and 0.4% respectively2: only slightly higher than flu.
-This review of global cases found a lethality no higher than 0.4%.
+This review of global cases found a low lethality.
 If this is the case, why would the WHO inflate deaths in this way?
 Anything to do with GlaxoSmithKline, Bayer AG, Sanofi, Merck and other drug and vaccine companies being principle donors?

 - Governments around the world have used the virus as a pretext to pass an extraordinary number of chillingly authoritarian laws restricting freedom of movement and freedom of speech and vastly expanding systems of surveillance and [police] control (see this twitter thread for an incomplete sample, more here).
 These are very unlikely to be repealed (the Patriot Act was supposed to be temporary), and worse is sure to come.
 But.
 Those laws were going to be passed anyway.
 System legislation only ever goes in one direction — more control.
 As society begins to break down, the net will tighten further; all, of course, ‘for our benefit’.